redpony/jsalt-mtlab-www/index.md

 We can improve the translation quality of this simple decoder by using a language model to ensure fluency of the output English sentence.
 This has the additional effect of indirectly allowing input Spanish words to influence the translation of other nearby words.
 However, this makes the decoding problem much more complicated.

-One way to accomplish language model integration is by running the Viterbi algorithm on a carefully crafted graph structure described below.
+One way to accomplish language model integration is by running the Viterbi algorithm (or any shortest path algorithm of your choosing) on a carefully crafted graph structure described below.
 Each state in the graph is labeled by a tuple $(i, c)$, where $i$ is the number of words translated so far and $c$ is the state of the language model, and itself a tuple representing the last (up to) two words of the English translation.
 The initial state is thus $(0, (\text{&quot;&lt;s&gt;&quot;}))$.